-Manually synchronizing the Red Hat Network Satellite repository with Red Hat Network can be a time-intensive task.
-United States business hours tend to be the peak usage time for Red Hat Network, so synchronization at that time may be slow.
-For these reasons, Red Hat encourages you to automate synchronization at other times to better balance load and ensure quick synchronization.
+Manually synchronizing the Red Hat Satellite repository with Red Hat Network is a time-intensive task.
+United States business hours tend to be the peak usage time for Red Hat Network, so synchronization during that time can be slow.
+Red Hat encourages customers to automate synchronization at other times to better balance load and ensure quick synchronization.
 Continental United States business hours are roughly 8:00 AM to 9:00 PM EST (UTC -5), due to four time zones, Monday through Friday.
-These hours may vary seasonally by one hour.
-Further, Red Hat strongly recommends that synchronization occur randomly for best performance.
+These hours vary seasonally by one hour.
+Red Hat strongly recommends synchronization during a particular time range.
+This ensures better synchronization performance.

-This automation can be set easily by the addition of a simple cron job.
-To do this, edit the crontab as root:
+Set this automation with the addition of a simple cron job.
+Edit the crontab as

 EDITOR variable, like so:

 Once opened, use the first five fields (minute, hour, day, month, and weekday) to schedule the synchronization.
-Ensure to use 24-hour clock format.
+Use 24-hour clock format.
 Edit the crontab to include random synchronization, like so:

 0 1 * * * perl -le 'sleep rand 9000' && satellite-sync --email >/dev/null \

-This particular job will run randomly between 1:00 a.m. and 3:30 a.m. system time each night and redirect
+This cronjob will run randomly between 1:00 a.m. and 3:30 a.m. system time each night and redirect

-to prevent duplicating the more easily read message from
+to prevent duplicating the more easily read messages from

 .
 Use other options from Table 6.1, “